matplotlib/matplotlib/doc/users/explain/figures.rst

 It is possible to directly instantiate a `.Figure` instance without using the pyplot interface.
 This is usually only necessary if you want to create your own GUI application or service that you do not want carrying the pyplot global state.
-See the embedding examples in :doc:`/gallery/user_interfaces/index` for examples of how to do this.
+See the embedding examples in :ref:`user_interfaces` for examples of how to do this.

 Figure options
 --------------